hitoshi-watase/sercrod/docs/reference/directives/if.md

 #### Condition evaluation semantics

-The expression on *if or *elseif is evaluated using Nablla’s expression evaluator with special truthiness rules:
+The expression on *if or *elseif is evaluated using Sercrod’s expression evaluator with special truthiness rules:

 - If the evaluated value is exactly false, the condition is false.
 - If it is exactly true, the condition is true.